Mat Fraser (athlete): Training and diet

 For many years he mostly trained alone, but when training with a partner in preparation for the Games, he preferred to train with female athletes as they are not direct competitors.
 Training partners included Katrín Davíðsdóttir and Tia-Clair Toomey.
 He trained with Toomey for the 2019 and 2020 CrossFit Games after she moved to Cookeville in 2018.
 Toomey's coach/husband Shane Orr also served as Fraser's coach these two seasons.

 Personal life

 Fraser lives with Sammy Moniz, who created the website Feeding The Frasers dedicated to food she cooks for Fraser.
+Their daughter Eddy was born on August 27, 2023, and Pearl in June 2025.

-He is deaf in one ear and hard of hearing in the other due to a childhood ear infection.
+Fraser is deaf in one ear and hard of hearing in the other due to a childhood ear infection.
 He does not drink alcohol, and has described his drinking problems as a teenager that led to his being sober from the age of 17.
-He has the Serenity Prayer tattooed on his left upper arm, inked by his brother Jesse who works as a tattoo artist.
+He has the Serenity Prayer tattooed on his left upper arm, inked by his older brother Jesse who works as a tattoo artist.

 Fraser has sponsorship deals with a number of companies, including Nike, Rogue, Athletic Brewing, Gowod, and Beam.
 Fraser's Nike sportswear, such as his personal editions of Metcon cross-training shoes, features his motto "Hard Work Pays Off" or its acronym HWPO.